 The Virginia county commemorates its role in the 19th Amendment

-Fairfax County, Virginia, has a strong connection to the women’s suffrage movement, and several Fairfax County attractions are honoring this event with special suffrage exhibits and events.
+Fairfax County, Virginia, has a strong connection to the women’s suffrage movement, and several county attractions honor this historic milestone.

 Lucy Burns Museum